 It is possible to still take long exposure photos even in the bright summer weather.
 You’ll just need to go stacked with a bag of ND filters to reduce the initial exposure.

 You may need multiple 10 stop ND filters to help you get a decent slower shutter effect at midday.
 But the pay off means you can capture wonderful shots off high elevated cliff faces looking out to the sea for example.

 Long exposures will blur the water making it look silky smooth and calm.
 Remember to be mindful that with long exposures can come digital noise so turn on any long exposure noise reduction features your camera may have.

 I hope you’ve enjoyed some of these tips for summer photography.
 Make the most of the warm season and practise even the basics of photography if you still feel a little unsure about them.

 Discover how different focal lengths change perspectives and depth of field.
 Spend time shooting at sunrise and dusk as well as getting creative during the middle of the day.

-If you’re an iPhotography member remember to post some of your summer shots into the gallery for everyone to see!
+If you’re an iPhotography member post some of your summer shots into the gallery for everyone to see!